SkanderGasmi/xrwvm-fullstack_developer_capstone/README.md

 ## Overview

-The **Best Cars Dealership Review Platform** is a full-stack, cloud-native web application designed for a national car dealership network operating across the United States.
+The **Best Cars Dealership Review Platform** is a full-stack, cloud-native web application designed for a national car dealership network operating across the United States of America.

 The platform enables customers to:
-- Discover dealerships by location
+- Discover dealerships by location.
-- Read verified customer reviews
+- Read verified customer reviews.
-- Submit structured feedback after a purchase
+- Submit structured feedback after a purchase.

 For dealerships and administrators, the system provides:
 - Centralized review management